-- B3.3.1 Each attending physician shall have had a minimum of one (1) year of supervised training in the management of patients in the applicable therapeutic disease area throughout the continuum of care. - B3.3.2 Clinical training and competency shall include the management of autologous and allogeneic recipients receiving immune effector cellular therapies. - B3.3.3 Clinical Program Directors and attending physicians shall each be assessed for competency on an annual basis. - B3.3.4 Clinical Program Directors and attending physicians shall have received specific training in each of the following areas as applicable to the Clinical Program's services:
+- B3.3.1 Each attending physician shall-have had a minimum of one (1) year of supervised training in the management of HPC transplant and IEC therapy patients throughout the continuum of care. - B3.3.2 Clinical training and competency shall include the management of autologous and allogeneic HPC transplant recipients and patients receiving immune effector cells or other cellular therapies. - B3.3.3 Clinical Program Directors and attending physicians shall each be assessed for competency on an annual basis. - B3.3.4 Clinical Program Directors and attending physicians shall have received specific training in each of the following areas as applicable to the Clinical Program's services: - B3.3.4.1 Indications for allogeneic and autologous HPC transplantation. - B3.3.4.2 Selection of suitable recipients and appropriate preparative regimens. - B3.3.4.3 Donor selection, evaluation, and management. - B3.3.4.4 Donor and recipient informed consent. - B3.3.4.5 Selection and administration of preparative regimens. - B3.3.4.6 Selection and administration of growth factorsor other agents for HPC mobilization and for post-transplant hematopoietic cell reconstitution. - B3.3.4.7 Administration of cellular therapy products, including HPC, IEC, genetically modified cells, and other cellular therapies. - B3.3.4.8 Management of complications related to the administration of cellular therapy products. - B3.3.4.9 Management of neutropenic fever. - B3.3.4.10 Management of pulmonary complications.